 How can organizations align corporate governance with ESG objectives?

-Organizations must integrate ESG factors within their governance frameworks to ensure that corporate governance is in sync with ESG objectives.
+Organizations must integrate ESG factors into their governance frameworks to ensure that corporate governance aligns with ESG objectives.
 They should also define precise targets related to ESG and employ dedicated management systems for efficient monitoring.

 Adopting this method promotes responsibility and improves the general sustainability performance of an organization.